 Though I’ve spent most of my career studying the black rhino, I recently had the opportunity to observe the greater one-horned rhino.
 On a visit to India, I met two greater one-horned rhino calves in the care of expert keepers at the IFAW and Wildlife Trust India Centre for Wildlife Rehabilitation and Conservation (IFAW-WTI CWRC), who plan to release them back into the wild.

 Aside from living on different continents, there are several differences between the greater one-horned rhino and the black rhino.

-The horn is the most recognisable feature for all rhino species, and it is the most obvious difference between greater one-horned rhinos and black rhinos.
+The horn is the most recognizable feature for all rhino species, and it is the most obvious difference between greater one-horned rhinos and black rhinos.
 Black rhinos have two horns, whereas the greater one-horned rhino, as the name suggests, has only one horn.

 Rhinos use their horns for a variety of reasons.
-Black rhinos use their horns for self-defence if attacked by a predator and to fight other males to establish dominance during the mating season.
+Black rhinos use their horns for self-defense if attacked by a predator and to fight other males to establish dominance during the mating season.
 They also use their horns for communication, social interactions with other rhinos, and to mark their territories by gouging marks into trees and the ground.

 Black rhinos are much smaller than greater one-horned rhinos, weighing (on average) between 800-1,400 kilograms and reaching 1.5-1.75 metres at the shoulder.

 Greater one-horned rhinos are the second largest of the rhino species, smaller only than the African white rhino.
 They weigh between 1,600-2,700 kilograms, almost double the weight of a black rhino, and they reach 1.8-2.0 metres at the shoulder.